fassko/fassko.github.io/_posts/2020-09-26-custom-font-dynamic-type.md

 ![Dynamic Type Sizes in iOS](/assets/img/custom-dynamic-type/dynamic-type-sizes-ios.png)

 Let’s say we have added a label that has a large title behavior, so it means we need to use a 34 point size font.
 Then we use `UIFontMetrics` and initialize an instance for a specific text style.
-In the end, we set the font for our label using the `scaledFont` function and providing our custom font.
+In the end, we set the font for our label using the `scaledFont` function and provide our custom font.

 ```swift
   guard let font = UIFont(name: "Proxima Nova-Regular", size: 34) else {